OnlineLabs4All/dispatcher/README.md

 ```
 $ git clone https://github.com/OnlineLabs4All/dispatcher.git
 ```

-2) Create a SQL database.

-3) *cd* into the downloaded project folder and run
+2) *cd* into the downloaded project folder and run
 ```
 $ composer install
 ```